hyperledger-archives/fabric/docs/protocol-spec.md

 on behalf of its clients, with the consent of the latter.
 There are two cases for the registration of an end-user to an online wallet service:

-1. When the user has registered with the registration authority and acquired his/her <i>enrollID, enrollPWD</i>, but has not installed the client to trigger and complete the enrollment process;
+1. When the user has registered with the registration authority and acquired his/her `<enrollID, enrollPWD>`, but has not installed the client to trigger and complete the enrollment process;
 2. When the user has already installed the client, and completed the enrollment phase.